xl0/latent-tools/README.md

 | - `int`: Generated number as int |

-** Example: **
+**Example:**

-Let's randomize a bumch of parameters:
+Let's randomize a bumch of parameters for batch generation:
 - For the Gaussian Noise that is used as input:
-   - the mean value will be itself a random value between -0.2 and 0.2.
+   - the mean value will be itself a random uniform value between -0.2 and 0.2.
-   - The standard deviation will be itself a random value with mean 1 and std 0.5, clipped to 0.1 at the low end (using the ComfyMath node).
+   - The standard deviation will be itself a random value with mean 1 and std 0.5, clipped to 0.1 at the low end (using a ComfyMath node).
-- The number of diffusion steps is random uniform betwee 5 and 40.
+- The number of diffusion steps is random uniform value betwee 5 and 40.
-- The  cfg is random gussian with mean 8 and std 1, clipped to 0.1 at the low end (using the ComfyMath node).
+- The cfg is random gussian with mean 8 and std 1, clipped to 0.1 at the low end (using a ComfyMath node).

 Using this setup, generate 100 images with different parameters.